foldedtoad/dwm3000/README.md

 ### Terminology
 * "Decawave" means "Qorvo/Decwave".
 Decawave was recently acquiered by Qorvo.
+* "DWM3000" is the Qorvo/Decawave hardware module with embedded DW3110 IC chips.
 * "DWS3000" is the Qorvo/Decawave DevKit which implements a DWM3000-series module on an Arduino form-factor board.
 * "PCA10056" means "Nordic nRF52840DK board".
 * "PCA10040" means "Nordic nRF52832DK board".